Haitian Creole: Literature development

 Even without government recognition, by the end of the 19th century, there were already literary texts written in Haitian Creole such as Oswald Durand's Choucoune and Georges Sylvain's Cric?
 Crac!.
 Félix Morisseau-Leroy was another influential author of Haitian Creole work.
 Since the 1980s, many educators, writers, and activists have written literature in Haitian Creole.
 In 2001, Open Gate: An Anthology of Haitian Creole Poetry was published.
 It was the first time a collection of Haitian Creole poetry was published in both Haitian Creole and English.
 On 28 October 2004, the Haitian daily Le Matin first published an entire edition in Haitian Creole in observance of the country's newly instated "Creole Day".
-Haitian Creole writers often use different literary strategies throughout their works, such as code-switching, to increase the audiences knowledge on the language.
+Haitian Creole writers often use different literary strategies throughout their works, such as code-switching, to increase the audience's knowledge on the language.
 Literature in Haitian Creole is also used to educate the public on the dictatorial social and political forces in Haiti.